Fusion (semi)rings arising from quantum groups: Introduction

 \section{Introduction}

 Let $G$ be a compact group and consider the set $\Irr(G)$ of equivalence classes of irreducible representations of $G$.
-The direct sum and tensor product turn $\N[\Irr(G)]$ into a \emph{fusion semiring} $R^{+}(G)$ which carries important properties of the group $G$.
+Endowing it with the direct sum and tensor product turns $\N[\Irr(G)]$ into a \emph{fusion semiring} $R^{+}(G)$ which carries important properties of the group $G$.
 Note that $R^{+}(G)$ is simply the fusion semiring of the monoidal category $\Rep(G)$ of finite-dimensional representations of $G$, hence its associated Grothendieck group $R(G)$ can be identified with the first algebraic K-theory group $K_{0}(\Rep(G))$.
-The monoidal structure of $\Rep(G)$ turns the latter group into ring which is particularly relevant to the study of KK-theory since it is known to be isomorphic to $KK^{G}(\C, \C)$.
+The monoidal structure of $\Rep(G)$ turns the latter group into a ring which is particularly relevant to the study of KK-theory since it is known to be isomorphic to $KK^{G}(\C, \C)$.

 On the opposite side, let $\Gamma$ be a discrete group and consider the category of finite-dimensional corepresentations of the maximal C*-algebra $C^{*}_{\text{max}}(\Gamma)$.
-Then, irreducible representations must have dimension $1$ and are in one-to-one correspondance with elements of $\Gamma$, the tensor product being given by the group law.
-Thus, the associated fusion semiring is isomorphic to the group semiring $\N[\Gamma]$ and its Grothendieck group is nothing but $\Z[\Gamma]$.
+Then, irreducible corepresentations have dimension $1$ and are in one-to-one correspondance with elements of $\Gamma$, the tensor product being given by the group law.
+Thus, the associated fusion semiring is isomorphic to the group semiring $\N[\Gamma]$ and its Grothendieck group is $\Z[\Gamma]$.

-The two objects mentionned above can be gathered into a single picture using the theory of \emph{compact quantum groups} of S.L.
+The two objects mentioned above can be gathered into a single picture using the theory of \emph{compact quantum groups} of S.L.
 Woronowicz (see for example \cite{woronowicz1995compact}).
 To any compact quantum group $\G$, one can associate a fusion semiring $R^{+}(\G)$ which should be thought of as both the representation semiring of $\G$ and the group semiring of the discrete quantum dual $\widehat{\G}$.
 It is therefore a central object for the study of these quantum groups.
 We refer the reader to \cite{banica1999fusion} for a broad overview on the problems linked to fusion semirings and their connections with other subjects.